CIS-566-Fall-2023/lab02-debugging/README.md

    We corrected the `uv2` calculation in the `mainImage` function, ensuring the correct field of view and aspect ratio.

 5. **Ray March limit Adjustments**
-  The loop limit in the `march` function is raised to `700`, as the original 64 is not sufficient enough
+  The for loop limit in the `march` function is raised to `700`, as the original 64 is not sufficient enough.

 # Setup